apache/incubator-devlake-website/docs/Metrics/DeploymentFrequency.md

 ORDER BY 1
 ```

-If you want to measure in which category your team falls into as the picture shown below, run the following SQL in Grafana.
+If you want to measure in which category your team falls as in the picture shown below, run the following SQL in Grafana.

 ![](/img/Metrics/deployment-frequency-text.jpeg)

 ```
 with last_few_calendar_months as(
--- get the last few months within the selected time period in the top-right corner
+-- construct the last few calendar months within the selected time period in the top-right corner
 	SELECT CAST((SYSDATE()-INTERVAL (H+T+U) DAY) AS date) day FROM ( SELECT 0 H
 			UNION ALL SELECT 100 UNION ALL SELECT 200 UNION ALL SELECT 300